Floridair Airlines

 In 1994, company co-founder Roy Flagler decided to sell his interest in Floridair to Charlie Crockett and depart the company.
 The split was mostly amicable, and Mr Crockett used the occasion to buy out other family members’ remaining shares and become the sole owner of the airline.

-For his own part, Mr Flagler went on to start up his own airline, Flagler Air, in 1997, operating flights between Miami-MIA and the Caribbean.
-His life after Floridair was fairly prosperous, although reportedly fueled by raucous parties typically involving copious quantities of hookers and blow.
-Mr Flagler mysteriously disappeared in 2010 while flying a pair of girlfriends in a private plane between Miami Executive-TMB and South Bimini-BIM, Bahamas.
-Neither he nor his aircraft were ever found.
+For his own part, in 1997 Mr Flagler went on to start up his own airline, Flagler Air, which operated scheduled flights between Miami-MIA and the Caribbean using older aircraft.
+Mr Flagler’s life after Floridair was fairly prosperous, though reportedly fueled by raucous parties typically involving copious quantities of hookers and blow.

-From 1995, Floridair began purchasing Boeing 737-700s and Boeing 737-800s to use within the US and Canada, receiving their first examples of each in 1998 and 1999, respectively.
-The airline also started to phase out the older Boeing 757s, converting them into Boeing 757-200PCF freighters for the company’s growing cargo charter division.
-By 1999 the last of the company’s remaining 727 freighters were retired, while the DC-8 and 707 were retained.
+From 1995, Floridair began ordering Boeing 737-700s and Boeing 737-800s to use within the US and Canada, receiving their first examples of each in 1998 and 1999, respectively.

-Introduction of Schedule Air Service
+Introduction of Scheduled Air Service

-A few days after Christmas in 2004, Charlie Crockett and his teenage granddaughter, Olivia Crockett (later known as Olivia Crockett-Galanis), were deep sea fishing together off the coast of Key West, Florida when young Olivia suggested that Floridair should offer not just chartered flights, but also regularly scheduled air service.
+A few days after Christmas in 2004, Charlie Crockett and his teenaged granddaughter, Olivia Crockett (later known as Olivia Crockett-Galanis), were deep sea fishing together off the coast of Key West, Florida when young Olivia suggested that Floridair should offer not just chartered flights, but also regularly scheduled air service.
 Charlie, who was happy with the present arrangement and sometimes averse to change, disagreed.
-But young Olivia, known to be a bit headstrong, persisted until Charlie - remembering that Floridair was originally going to be a scheduled airline - finally agreed with her, that maybe the time had come to start daily scheduled flights to and from New York-LGA for example.
+But young Olivia, known to be a bit headstrong, persisted until Charlie - remembering that Floridair was originally going to be a scheduled airline - finally agreed with her that maybe the time had come to start daily scheduled flights to and from places like New York-LGA for example.

 Charlie Crockett’s Death

-Ken Hewett Era (2006-2013)
+2006-2013: Ken Hewett Era

 In 2008, Floridair began taking delivery of several Boeing 737-900ERs, most of them going to the scheduled services fleet to replace 737-700s and 737-800s that were in turn added to the charter fleet.
 Later 737-900ERs were added to charter flight operations as well.